DataDog/datadog-agent/docs/dev/agent_build.md

 ## Testing Agent changes in containerized environments

 Building an Agent Docker image from scratch through an embedded build is a slow process.
-Sometimes, you may want to quickly test a change or bugfix in a containerized environment (Docker, Kubernetes, ECS, etc.).
+You can quickly test a change or bug fix in a containerized environment (such as Docker, Kubernetes, or ECS).

-One way to do it is to patch the Agent binary from official Docker image, with a simple Dockerfile:
+One way to do this is to patch the Agent binary from an official Docker image, with a Dockerfile:

 ```
 FROM datadog/agent:<AGENT_VERSION>